International recognition of the National Transitional Council

-International recognition of the National Transitional Council of Libya was given by the majority of international states but was not universal.
+The National Transitional Council, which governed Libya from 2011 to 2012, was recognised by the majority, but not all, of international states.

 By 2012, 104 United Nations members and two observer states had announced they recognised the NTC as the legitimate representative of the Libyan people, and some of them had indicated that they were recognising the NTC as the only legitimate representative of the Libyan people, severing diplomatic relations with Gaddafi's government in the process.
 Additionally, non-UN members, Kosovo, Palestine, the Republic of China (Taiwan), also granted recognition.
 The European Union and several individual countries, such as Switzerland, established a diplomatic presence in Benghazi, the former de facto headquarters of the council and the continuing location for many of its offices.
 NTC officials also met with representatives of Iceland and Mauritania, among other states, though these states were not known to have established permanent diplomatic relations (informal or formal) with the NTC.

 The United Nations General Assembly, with 114 member states in favour to 17 opposed, voted on 16 September 2011 to recognise the NTC as holding Libya's seat at the United Nations.
 On 20 September 2011, the African Union officially recognised the National Transitional Council as the legitimate representative of Libya.

 In November 2025, Tunisia, Algeria and Egypt, in coordination with the United Nations Support Mission in Libya, called for national unity in Libya.